alessandroMazza1989/KPwikiJsTest/integration/tibco/bw/ce.md

 present in the bwce_home/palettes/sap/version_number/runtime/plugins, to the resources/ addons/jars location.

-1. Copy the libraries into a temporary folder
+1. Copy the zip into a temporary folder
 1. From the temporary folder use the Docker file given below to copy these jars into the base Docker image:
 ```
 FROM tibco/bwce:latest
-COPY . /resources/addons/jars
+COPY . /resources/addons/plugins
 ```
 NB: EMS libraries have to be present in resources/addons/jars as SAP Activities require JMS.